cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 conditions are described e.g. at the web page, during the installation process and at the introduction page of the online help for CrypTool.

-Previous users of CrypTool may find especially chapter 5 (What's new) and chapter 6 (Further development) of this ReadMe interesting.
+Previous users of CrypTool may find especially chapter 2.4 (What's new) and chapter 3 (Further development, Roadmap) of this ReadMe interesting.

 We welcome very much everybody willing to further develop CrypTool or to give feedback.
 We are also glad about hints telling us about papers (diploma or doctor thesis or seminar home works), which could be integrated into CrypTool.
+Especially young developers should have the heart to participate -- as proven in the past they'll learn a lot about professional software development from the experienced developers.
 Contacts: Please see chapter 9 below.